Zanaad/AndroidTwoFactorAuth/README.md

 - **User Signup:** Allows users to register with email, password, and personal details.
 - **Email Verification:** Sends a One-Time Password (OTP) to the user's email for verification.
-- **Secure Login:** Validates user credentials against a local SQLite database.
+- **Secure Login:** Validates user credentials against the database.
 - **Password Hashing:** Utilizes BCrypt for secure password storage.
 - **Resend OTP:** Allows users to request a new OTP if needed.